 - Brain and spinal cord anatomy

 - Cellular neuroscience

 - Comparative neuroanatomy

 - Brain machine interfacing

-The Neuroscience Camp features hands-on experience during a lab project that will include slide mounting, tissue staining and microscopy imaging and analysis.
+The Neuroscience Camp features a lab project that will include neuroscience laboratory techniques and data analysis.
 Participants will also receive instruction in literature searching and project presentation.

 At the end of camp, participants will earn a certificate of completion.